-How to create a terminology database or glossary
+How to create a Glossary or Terminology Database

-Every writer, author or blogger, needs to create a terminology database or glossary.
-Depending on the volume of articles written, this will simplify things for her readers.
-And so today, we will be at looking at how to create a glossary and maintain it.
-But before we get there, what is a terminology database or “glossary”?
+Every company, author or blogger, should create a Glossary (also known as a Terminology Database or Termbase).
+Regardless of the volume and scope of your documentation, this will ensure clarity and consistent messaging.
+In this article, we will be at looking at how to create a Glossary, and how to maintain it.
+But before we get there, what is a Glossary?